 The NH Natural Heritage Inventory has identified a population of a threatened orchid, bog twayblade (Liparis loeselii), existing on the Duckling (Jet Stream) ski slope that is apparently perpetuated "in part by management of the open ski run."

-The work proposed in this Annual Operating Plan would not affect this plant population.
-Mount Sunapee will protect the population by mowing the trail after mid-August allowing time for flowering and seed dispersal.
+Mount Sunapee will protect the bog twayblade population by mowing the ski trail after mid-August to allow time for flowering and seed dispersal.